catamphetamine/javascript-time-ago/README.md

 ## Installation

 **This package hasn't been released to npm yet.
-It will be released this week.**
+It will be released in a couple of days.**

 ```bash
 npm install react-time-ago --save